GlebBatykov/theater/README.md

 - Round robin.
 Messages received by the router are sent to the actors from its group in a circle.
 That is, if 3 messages have arrived, and there are 2 actors in the group of actors, then 1 message will be received by actor No. 1, the second message - by actor No. 2, the third message - by actor No. 1;
 - Load balancing.
 Balancing the load between workers in the pool, taking into account how many unprocessed messages each worker in the pool contains.

-An example of creating a pool router using a random routing strategy.
+An example of creating a pool router using a random routing strategy:

 ```dart
 // Create actor class